-33 SEA Environmental Report for the Offaly County Development Plan 2021-2027
+32 SEA Environmental Report for the Offaly County Development Plan 2021-2027

-The above and any other or emerging landscape designations is considered by the assessment.
+The above and any other or emerging landscape designations has been considered by the assessment.

-The SEA assessment of landscape utilises information from the following sources:
+The SEA assessment of landscape utilised information from the following sources:

 - Offaly environmental sensitivity mapping;

 - The National Landscape Strategy for Ireland;

 - Tree Preservation Orders;

-- Forest cover/Indicative Forest Strategies34;
+- Forest cover/Indicative Forest Strategies33;

 - Offaly County Development Plan; and

 - County Landscape Character Assessments.

-The key issues in relation to Landscape and Visual Amenity are as follows:
+The key issues in relation to Landscape and Visual Amenity were as follows:

-- Effects of green infrastructure (i.e. blueways, greenways) (see also Section 3.10.4) and renewable energy farm developments on areas of designated landscape quality and scenic views etc.; and - Sensitivity of the landscape to change from green infrastructure development.
+- Effects of green infrastructure (i.e. blueways, greenways) and renewable energy developments on areas of designated landscape quality and scenic views etc.; and - Sensitivity of the landscape to change from green infrastructure development.